Andeleidun/pokeTable/README.md

 ## Usage

-- PokeTable retrieves the first 20 Pokemon from [here](https://pokeapi.co/docs/v2#pokemon/)
+- PokeTable automatically retrieves the first 20 Pokemon from [here](https://pokeapi.co/docs/v2#pokemon/)
 - PokeTable is simultaneously filterable and sortable
 - All columns are valid for filter and sort
+- More button below the table retrieves 20 more Pokemon at a time

 ## Contact